adamjamesadair/manage-my-tabs/README.md

 Please look at the [project boards](https://github.com/adamjamesadair/manage-my-tabs/projects) and specifically the [Main Development](https://github.com/adamjamesadair/manage-my-tabs/projects/4) project to see our plans for future releases.

-Please work from and submit all pull requests to the `dev` branch.
-The `master` branch is reserved for public releases and will often be several commits behind the `dev` branch.
+Please work from and submit all pull requests to the `develop` branch.
+The `master` branch is reserved for public releases and will often be several commits behind the `develop` branch.

 ## License
 [MIT](http://opensource.org/licenses/MIT)